crimsonsheep/crimsonsheep.github.io/class/index.md

 ---
-layout: post-list
+layout: class
-title: All Posts
+title: All Class
-excerpt: "A List of Posts"
+excerpt: "A List of Class"
 comments: false
 ---